jon-harper/OmniBox/docs/support/lower_bay.md

 ## Buck Converters

-Long trays for buck converters often have a 40mm fan mount.
-This is particularly useful for 2A buck converters that are rated to 3A with cooling.
+Long trays for step-down ("buck") converters often have a 40mm fan mount for additional cooling.

-!!! note "Powering a Raspberry Pi"
-    The Raspberry Pi 4B requires up to 3A of power, but typically uses less than 2.5A.
-The LM2596 is rated to 2A of current without cooling; adding a heatsink or modest airflow allows it to power a Raspberry Pi without issue.
+The LM2596 step down is rated to 3A **with a heatsink**, enough to power a Raspberry Pi 4B.
+Most LM2596-based buck converters are sold without heatsinks and are listed as capable of 2A.
+Stepping down from 24V to 5V generates additional heat; consider purchasing a buck converter [with a heat sink][bom_basic_lm2596] or [add one][bom_lm2596_heatsink].

-### Basic 2A LM2596
+### Basic LM2596

 <div markdown class="jh-grid-container jh-grid-2">
 <div markdown class="jh-grid-para">
 [:material-git: Files][git_basic_lm2596]{ .md-button }

 **Materials:** 2x M3 x 6mm

+**Notes:** This converter requires a heat sink to safely output 3A.

 **Trays**